s-macke/AdventureAI/README.md

 ![image info](./extract/progress/905_progress.png)
 [data](./storydump)

 All models so far solve the first steps of the game.
+Sonnet 3.5 and GPT-4 are on top.
+The progress between 11 and 12 points is the most difficult one and wouldn't be solved by any of the other models, except Sonnet 3.5.

-### Results for Noveh Sux
+### Results for Suveh Nux

 The game is non-linear, however comes with an internal scoring system.
 This scoring is shown on the y-axis.